Current Release Notes for Adobe Experience Manager 6.5 LTS release-notes

 - Announcement of deprecation comes first.
 While deprecated, capabilities are still available but are not further enhanced.

 - Removal of deprecated capabilities occurs in the following major release at the earliest.
-Actual target date for removal will be announced later.
+The actual target date for removal is planned for announcement later.

 This process gives customers at least one release cycle to adapt their implementation to a new version or successor of a deprecated capability, before actual removal.